 Grieving someone, whether you knew them personally or not, can feel overwhelming.
 Your emotions often come in waves and may include sadness, shock, guilt and anger.
 If you have children, they might have questions that are not easy to answer.
 And if you are already dealing with anxiety, low mood or another mental health concern, you might find it particularly hard to cope.

-If you or someone you know needs support, we hope you find Good Thinking’s bereavement and wellbeing resources helpful.
+If you or someone you know needs support following the death of a public figure, we hope you find Good Thinking’s bereavement and wellbeing resources helpful.
 The most important thing to remember is that it’s OK to feel however you’re feeling – everyone reacts differently to loss and we should always respect this and show kindness to one another.

 Good Thinking resources